 The lecture presents the basics of neuroanatomy of the brain including different lobes, and circle of Willis, then it discusses the signs and symptoms resulted from occlusion of blood arteries supply the brain ( carotid system, and vertebra basilar system).
 The second part of the lecture presents physical therapy examination, management , and outcome measures for the patients with stroke.

-Professional responsibility section covering ethical principles, legal considerations, standards of practice, and NPTE-specific scenarios, participants will gain the essential knowledge to excel in the ethical and legal aspects of physical therapy practice.
+Professional responsibility section covers ethical principles, legal considerations, standards of practice, and NPTE-specific scenarios, participants will gain the essential knowledge to excel in the ethical and legal aspects of physical therapy practice.

 The lecture presents the basic and important components of pulmonary system examination for physical therapists.
 These components include inspection of body types and respiratory rates & patterns, auscultation of normal and abnormal breath sounds, palpation of diaphragm and chest mobility, and percussion.